A piano is a beautiful instrument, but it would certainly break your bathroom scale.

 Lots of people wonder how heavy these behemoths really are.

-You probably know they're heavy, but how heavy is a piano, exactly?
+You probably know they’re heavy, but how heavy is a piano, exactly?
 How much does a piano weigh?

 It’s beneficial to know things like this if you’re planning to transport a piano or you’re an aspiring pianist looking to buy one.